2022 Kharkiv counteroffensive: Initial advance

+On 8 September, the 233rd Battalion of the 128th Territorial Defense Brigade took control of the village of Vovchyi Yar and defeated a group of Russian and LPR forces there.

 By 9 September, Ukraine had broken through Russian lines, with the Ukrainian military saying that it had advanced nearly 50 km and recaptured over 1000 sqkm of territory.
 This advance placed them approximately 44 km northwest of Izium, the main Russian logistics base in the region, a rate of advancement largely unseen since Russia withdrew from Kyiv at the start of the war.
 The Washington Post described the fall of Izium on 10 September as a "stunning rout"; the Institute for the Study of War assessed that Ukrainian forces had captured approximately 2500 sqkm in the breakthrough.

 One military expert said that it was the first time since World War II that whole Russian units had been lost in a single battle.
+Journalist Harald Stutte argued that the commander of the Ukrainian offensive, Valerii Zaluzhnyi, had achieved a "tactical masterstroke" during the operation, especially at Lyman.
+In contrast, the main Russian commander opposing the Ukrainian attack, Alexander Lapin, was criticized for his lacking performance.

 Breakthrough

 On 6 September, having concentrated their forces north of Balakliia at Pryshyb, a small village about 15 km northwest of Balakliia, Ukrainian troops launched a counteroffensive in the Kharkiv Oblast, which drove Russian forces back to the left bank of the Donets and Serednya Balakliika rivers.
-The Ukrainian forces involved are Ukrainian special forces, plus tanks, armoured personnel carriers and troops from the 92nd Mechanised Brigade.
+The Ukrainian forces involved were Ukrainian special forces, plus tanks, armoured personnel carriers and troops from the 92nd Mechanized Brigade.

 On the same day, Ukrainian forces captured Verbivka, about 8 km east of Pryshyb and less than 3 km northwest of Balakliia.
 Several Russian sources reported that Russian forces demolished unspecified bridges on the eastern outskirts of Balakliia to prevent further Ukrainian advances.
+Ukrainian forces went around Balakliia in order to besiege it.
+Some Ukrainian forces stayed near Balakliia, fighting Russian forces in the center of the city while another group went north towards Volokhiv Yar.

-Ukrainian troops then went on the offensive in the directions of Balakliia, Volokhiv Yar, Shevchenkove, Kupiansk and the districts Savyntsi and Kunye, situated east of Balakliia.
+Ukrainian troops then went on the offensive in the directions of Balakliia, Volokhiv Yar, Shevchenkove, Kupiansk and the areas of Savyntsi and Kunye, situated east of Balakliia.
 According to Russian sources on this line of contact Ukrainians were opposed in some areas of the line by lightly armed forces of the DPR Militia, while Ukrainian sources said that the forces in this region were professional Russian soldiers, not conscripts from the Donbas.

 By the following day, Ukrainian forces had advanced some 20 km into Russian-occupied territory, recapturing approximately 400 km2, and reaching positions northeast of Izium.
 Russian sources claimed this success was likely due to the relocation of Russian forces to Kherson, in response to the Ukrainian offensive there.